 Leaping out of bed in the morning should be a pleasant sensation -- but for many individuals, it's a painful way to start the day.
 A connective tissue inflammation known as plantar fasciitis can make standing and walking intensely uncomfortable, especially if you have to spend long hours on your feet every day.
 In many cases, an underlying musculoskeletal imbalance is the culprit behind your misery.

-The discomfort you're feeling occurs in a band of tough connective tissue called the plantar fascia.
+The foot discomfort you're feeling occurs in a band of tough connective tissue called the plantar fascia.
 This tissue stretches from the front underside of the foot to the heel.
-It job is to support the medial arch, the largest of your foot's three arches.
+Its job is to support the medial arch, the largest of your foot's three arches.
 Your feet need all the help they can get, because they're tasked with supporting the entire weight of your body, not just when you're standing still but also as you walk, run, jump or dance.
 Excessive strain on this tissue can create small tears in it, which causes the body to respond by producing inflammation.
-You usually feel this pain most keenly when you walk around after a long period off of your feet, such as first thing in the morning.
+You usually feel this pain most keenly when you walk around after a long period off of your feet, such as first thing in the morning or getting up in the middle of the night.

-Our Atlanta chiropractic team at Sherwood Chiropractic Center can determine whether your body is off balance by performing careful postural evaluations and spinal screenings.
+If you live in the Atlanta or Decatur area, our doctors at Sherwood Chiropractic Center can determine whether your body is off balance by performing careful postural evaluations and spinal screenings.
 We can also examine your feet to see whether the physical imbalance is actually occurring "from the bottom up."
 Questions about your lifestyle, footwear, medical history and symptoms help make the proper recommendations for treatment.
 These may include: